hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a new server to your compute account.
-You must specify:  Server name, a flavor, an image or volume to use, and a key pair.
-If you are creating a windows server, the flavor must be at least a large and you must specify a security group that has the RDP port open.
-Optionally, you can specify a security group, key name, metadata and availability zone.
+You must specify the following:  server name, a flavor, an image or volume to use and a key pair.
+If you are creating a Windows server, the flavor must be at least a large, and you must specify a security group that has the RDP port open.
+Optionally, specify a security group, key name, metadata and availability zone.

 ###Examples
 Create a new small server named 'my_server' with image 90ea5676 and key1:

     hpcloud servers:add my_server small -i 90ea5676 -k key1

-Create a windows server with the specified key, security group, and private key to decrypt the password:
+Create a windows server with the specified key, security group and private key to decrypt the password:

     hpcloud servers:add winserv large -i c80dfe05 -k winpair -s allowsRDP -p ./winpair.pem

-Create a new large server named 'my_server' using volume `natty`, key `key1`, and the `sg1` security group:
+Create a new large server named 'my_server' using volume `natty`, key `key1` and the `sg1` security group:

     hpcloud servers:add my_server large -v natty -k key1 -s sg1